February 8, 2007—March 10, 2007 | Reception Thursday, Feb. 8th, 6-8PM

 James Harris Gallery is pleased to present Steve Davis’ epic series, Captured Youth.
 For the past 10 years, Davis’ work has investigated and oftentimes critiqued the way contemporary culture deals with people who reside at the margins, the so-called underbelly of our social classes.
 From people with mental and physical disabilities to incarcerated teens and senior citizens, Davis records the reality of lives we seldom see and tend to neglect.

-Steve Davis is the Coordinator of Photography and faculty member at The Evergreen State College in Olympia, WA.
-His work has appeared in the New York Times Magazine, and is in the collections of the George Eastman House, the Tacoma Art Museum and the Musee de la Photographie in Belgium.
-He is also a recent recipient of an Artist Trust Grant.
+Steve Davis is the Coordinator of Photography and Media Curator at The Evergreen State College in Olympia, WA.
+Davis was twice the recipient of the WA Arts Commission/Artist Trust Fellowship.
+His work has appeared in the New York Times Magazine, Harper’s, and Russian Esquire.
+His photographs are in the collections of the Museum of Fine Arts, Houston, The Haggerty Museum of Art, George Eastman House, the Seattle Art Museum, the Tacoma Art Museum and the Musée de la Photographie in Belgium.